Beck Weathers: Mount Everest

-Weathers spent the night in an open bivouac, in a blizzard, with his face and hands exposed.
+Defying expectations, Weathers emerged from his hypothermic coma.
 When he awoke, he managed to walk down to Camp IV under his own power.
 His fellow climbers said that his frozen hand and nose looked and felt as if they were made of porcelain, and they did not expect him to survive.
 His nose appeared like a piece of charcoal and his cheeks were black.
-His hands were so frozen his peers described his hands as "the hands of a dead man."
+His hands were so frozen that one of the surgeons who later operated on them described them as "the hands of a dead man."

 With that assumption, they only tried to make him comfortable until he died, but he survived another freezing night alone in a tent, unable to eat, drink, or keep himself covered with the sleeping bags with which he was provided.
 His cries for help could not be heard above the blizzard, and his companions were surprised to find him alive and coherent the following day.

-Weathers was later helped to walk, on frozen feet, to a lower camp, where he was a subject of one of the highest altitude medical evacuations ever performed by helicopter.
+Weathers was later helped to walk, on frozen feet, to a lower camp, where he was a subject of the highest-altitude medical evacuation ever performed by helicopter up until that time.
 Following his helicopter evacuation from the Western Cwm, his right arm was amputated halfway between the elbow and wrist.
-All four fingers and his thumb on his left hand were amputated, as well as parts of both feet.
+All four fingers and his thumb on his left hand were also amputated, as well as parts of both feet.
 His nose was amputated and reconstructed with tissue from his ear and forehead.

 After Everest

 Weathers published his book about his Everest experience and his life, Left for Dead: My Journey Home from Everest (2000), and continues to practice medicine and deliver motivational speeches.
-He lives in Dallas, Texas, and is on the pathology staff at Medical City Dallas Hospital.
+He lives in Dallas, Texas, and was on the pathology staff at Medical City Dallas Hospital.